iamlatte/robertofranceschi/README.md

 💡 3+ years of hands-on experience in Computer Vision and Machine Learning, specializing in multi-view 3D reconstruction (NeRF, gsplat).
 Extensive experience in perception, training neural nets for Radar, Lidar, and Camera object detection.

-🎓 MSc in Data Science and Engineering @ Politecnico di Torino
+🎓 M.Sc. in Data Science and Engineering @ Politecnico di Torino

 🌐 Open to new opportunities in Machine Learning, Computer Vision, and - more broadly - AI and Software Engineering.